Zero-Fare_Info_Card_5.5x8.5-3_(1)

 Q: How long will the pilot last?

-A: The Zero Fare Pilot is a temporary program that begins November 16th and runs for 90 days.
+A: The Zero Fare Pilot is a temporary program that begins November 16th and runs for until March 31, 2026.
 The City of Memphis and MATA will monitor ridership data, service performance, and public feedback throughout the pilot period.

 Q: Which MATA services are included?